xrootd/xrootd/src/XrdSciTokens/README.md

       For the `group` and `mapping` cases, the username and group are set in the internal XRootD request credential, but the final authorization must be done by a subsequent plugin.
 The default value is `capability group mapping`.
       *Note*: if `mapping` is present, then a token without a capability may still have authorized actions.
+   -  `required_authorization` (optional): In some configurations, there may be multiple possible issuers for a given path; by default, authorization from any one issuer is sufficient.
+This option indicates the issuer's authorization is _required_ for the path (meaning that a token from this issuer is always required for the paths it manages, regardless of what other issuers may authorize).
+Valid values are `none`, `read`, `write`, or `all`; default is `none`.
+   -  `acceptable_authorization` (optional): Whether a valid token from this issuer is acceptable for the XRootD authorization framework.
+If so, the user, issuer, and group information will be extracted from the token and passed to the XRootD credential (the username may, for example, be used by a subsequent OSS plugin for interacting with the filesystem).
+This may be useful in cases where a token is required from a given issuer but shouldn't be used to populate the username.
+Valid values are `none`, `read`, `write`, or `all`; default is `all`.

 Group- and Scope-based authorization